jariperttunen/eughgsummary/USAGE.md

 that are common to all parties.
 The collected data is provided as is, no further analysis or examination is done.

 ## Slurm
-Each python program has *.slurm* file to be used with Slurm worlkoad manager.
+Each python program has *.slurm* file to be used with Slurm workload manager.

 ## Python virtual environment
 The `requirements.txt`  contains information for `pip` to install python packages